yuming-h/Minutes-Made/MMIO/README.md

-# MMIO
+# MMIO (Outbound Integration Service)
-Outward integration service
+Sends outbound requests to our integrations.